Nekland/Symfony-Nekland-Edition/app/Resources/doc/nekland/windows.md

 Windows Compatibility
 =====================

-Yes, as you can know, windows is a problem for developpers.
+Yes, as you may know, windows is a problem for developers.

-But most part of time there are solutions available to work with it.
+But most part of the time there are solutions available to work with it.